saptarshihalder/dzukou-dynamic-pricing-LLM/README.md

 ```bash
 python3 price_optimizer.py
 ```
    - The script tries to query multiple LLM providers using the environment variables `MISTRAL_API_KEY`, `GROQ_API_KEY`, and `GEMINI_API_KEY`.
 If these variables are not set or `requests` is missing, it falls back to a local price optimizer.
+The local optimizer now relies on a logistic demand curve and filters competitor prices by category keywords to remove irrelevant items.
 3. Create an HTML dashboard to inspect profit deltas:
 ```bash
 python3 dashboard.py
 ```
    - The dashboard is saved to `dashboard.html` and can be opened in any browser.
+   - It now includes interactive charts and uses Bootstrap styling for a cleaner look.